shinywhitebox/planner-docs/src/manual/limitations.md

 TODO: describe what it can do well/where it needs help/where to consider doing things manually.

 - Does not consider people being on multiple plans
+- Avail / Unavail is global to the person (can't have per plan avail/unavail)
 - No editing after publishing
     - Cannot put in "exceptions"
     - Cannot swap people